 Qualifying to compete in the Sontag Entrepreneurship Competition

-Step 1: Students must complete an Intent to Compete, which includes the following elements, no later than January 23, 2019:
+Step 1: Students must complete and submit an Intent to Compete form, which includes the following elements, no later than 11:59 p.m., January 23, 2020.

-- Submit names and contact information for any project advisors and mentors.
+- The name(s) and contact information for any team mentor(s) and advisor(s);

-- Submit an summary description of the business venture clearly explaining the business concept (1,500 word maximum).
+- An abstract describing the business venture (1,500 word maximum).

 Note: The business concept, team makeup, and set of advisors and mentors can evolve after teams qualify to compete.
 The Competition Committee will review information submitted in Step 1 and will determine which teams will advance to Step 2.

-Teams will have six minutes to make a presentation using Power Point or comparable presentation software, with a maximum of ten slides, to address the following:
+Teams will have six minutes to present their pitch, with a maximum of eight slides, using Power Point or comparable presentation software, to address the following: